 - Weakness or limited motion in arms and or legs

 Treating the Individual

 To be eligible for admission, a patient must:

-- Require more than one form of therapy three hours a day/five days a week or have the potential to build up to three hours a day within 10 days.
+- Require more than one form of therapy three hours a day/five days a week.

 - Be medically stable.

 - Have the potential to improve function or achieve independence.

 - Demonstrate willingness, along with the family, to be involved in a rehabilitation program.

 - Have the potential to return to the community.